-How Aluminium Shopfronts and Commercial Doors Are Fabricated
+How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 An aluminium shopfront is fabricated by cutting extruded profiles (such as Jack Aluminium JD47) to a cutting list on a double-mitre saw, machining preps for locks, hinges, pivots and transoms, joining the corners with mechanical cleats or crimps — never welding — and squaring the assembled frame on a jig before beads, gaskets and hardware go on.
 The frame itself is a job measured in workshop hours; the calendar lead time is mostly engineering, powder coating and glass.
 This guide walks through every stage as we run it in our Warrington workshop — and covers when it makes more sense to buy the frame fabricated to your sizes.

 By Stephen Chappell, Managing Director, Kingsland Fabrications.
 Updated 3 July 2026.
-Trade-only — we supply and fabricate; we don't install.
+Supply only for trade and commercial customers; we don't install.

 The short answer: the eight stages of shopfront fabrication